shamim0754/JavaAdvace/readme.md

 `mvn clean compile`

 ### Using Generics ###
 A class that can refer to any type is known as generic class.  generic class is delimited by angle brackets (<>), follows the class name.
-Here, we are using T type parameter to create the generic class of specific type.
+Here, we are using T `type parameter` to create the generic class of specific type.
+Generics introduced in at java 5

 ```java